samruddhipa18/Hostel-Management-System/README.md

 # Hostel Management System

 Hostel Management System is used to manage students in hostels.
-This was especially made for VIT Vellore.
+This was especially made for KIT Kolhapur.